 Needless to say i didn't get the bike, i did get the trip to D.C however, and as a result i no longer attempt to mess with my parent's minds.

 So i went to D.C that summer with my da and my step-mom.
 And this is the point where the Jolt comes into the story.

 It is vitally important to keep in mind that at this point in my life the most intoxicating thing i had ever put in my body was Mountain Dew.
 Because of this, i could get pretty damn goofy on nothing but caffeine and sugar.

 I had never heard of Jolt before (and apparently neither had my parents) so at the time it seemed perfectly logical to buy that one day when i was hot and thirsty.

 In retrospect it may not have been such a good plan to give a hyperactive 11 year old girl that much caffine and sugar right before taking her into the National Archives.

 Really it didn't go quite as badly as it could have.

-I could have spilled the soda on the Declaration of Independance or something.
+I could have spilled the soda on the Declaration of Independence or something.

 The National Archives is a quiet building.
 Usually.

-The embarrasment caused by this predicament was not topped until, years later, when, in a YMCA caused frenzy, i would inadvertently flash my boobs at my high school principal and superintendant of schools.
+The embarrassment caused by this predicament was not topped until, years later, when, in a YMCA caused frenzy, i would inadvertently flash my boobs at my high school principal and superintendent of schools.
 But that is a whole other node.